antistereov/singularity-core/README.md

 ## License

-This project is licensed under the GPLv3 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPLv3 License—see the [LICENSE](LICENSE) file for details.
 If you intend for commercial use, please contact me at [contact@stereov.io](mailto:contact@stereov.io).